opf/openproject/docs/development/running-tests/README.md

 **Key objectives and effects**

-1. **Validation of Requirements**: Ensure that the defined feature / change meets all specified requirements, as outlined by the stakeholders and defined by the product team.
+1. **Validation of requirements**: Ensure that the defined feature / change meets all specified requirements, as outlined by the stakeholders and defined by the product team.
-2. **Reduced Risk**: Identify and reduce risk of releasing a product that doesn't meet user expectations or contractual obligations.
+2. **Reduced risk**: Identify and reduce risk of releasing a product that doesn't meet user expectations or contractual obligations.
 3. **Contractual closure**: May act as a formal sign-off before the software goes live, signifying that it has met agreed-upon criteria.
-4. **System Behavior**: Confirm that all features and functionalities behave as expected in real-world scenarios.
+4. **System behavior**: Confirm that all features and functionalities behave as expected in real-world scenarios.
-5. **Data Integrity and Workflow**: Verify the end-to-end processes, and ensure data consistency and integrity throughout the system.
+5. **Data integrity and workflow**: Verify the end-to-end processes, and ensure data consistency and integrity throughout the system.